 Once the application has been received, the Registry will publish a notice on its website stating an application has been lodged.

 Assuming no objections are received within the 30 day notice period. the Department may issue a direction that the Company may be restored.

 Where the outstanding returns, fees and penalties have not yet been submitted, the applicant will be required to bring outstanding annual returns and other corporate filings up to date.
 These will be required to be submitted to the Registry with the certified copy of the Direction to Restore.

 Upon receipt of certified copy of the Direction to Restore and, if required, the outstanding corporate filings; the Companies Registry will restore the Company and the Company will be deemed to have continued in existence as though it had not been struck off or dissolved.

-Once the application has been accepted, the Companies Registry will publish on its website and in an index available for inspection at its public counter, a notice to the effect that an application for restoration has been received.
+Once the application has been accepted, the Companies Registry will publish on its website a notice to the effect that an application for restoration has been received.

 Applicants are advised that, should any objection be received, no Direction for Restoration will be made until either the objection is withdrawn, or the Department decides that the objection is completely without justification.

-Once 30 days have passed since the notice was last published, and if no objection has been received, the Department may direct that the name of the company be restored to the register, and a certified copy of the direction will be posted to the applicant.
+Once 30 days have passed since the notice was last published, and if no objection has been received, the Department may direct that the name of the company be restored to the register.